Approval to transfer personal loans, credit cards and savings accounts to NatWest – Frequently Asked Questions

 You’ll be sent information about:

 - Proposed changes which will be made by NatWest to your terms and conditions to reflect the way NatWest operates and looks after your account(s).
-The details of the proposed changes, and the legal basis for these changes, will be outlined in a Notice of Variation that will be sent at least 60 days before any changes are made and you can see a summary of some of the proposed changes in this booklet.
+The details of the proposed changes, and the legal basis for these changes, will be outlined in a Notice of Variation that will be sent at least 60 days before any changes are made and you can see a summary of some of the proposed changes in the Customer Booklet.

 - Details on when your account(s) will be moved across to NatWest and anything that you will need to do beforehand.
 This will be sent at least 60 days before any changes are made.